Endava (NYSE:DAVA) Updates Q4 2022 Earnings Guidance

-Several equities analysts recently issued reports on the company.
-Cowen decreased their price target on Endava from $155.00 to $125.00 in a report on Friday.
-Susquehanna reduced their target price on Endava from $200.00 to $150.00 in a report on Friday.
-Deutsche Bank Aktiengesellschaft cut their price objective on Endava from $154.00 to $94.00 in a report on Friday.
-Susquehanna Bancshares cut their price objective on Endava from $200.00 to $150.00 in a report on Friday.
-Finally, Cowen dropped their target price on Endava from $155.00 to $125.00 in a research report on Friday.
-One analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-According to MarketBeat.com, Endava presently has a consensus rating of Buy and a consensus price target of $154.44.
+A number of equities analysts have recently commented on DAVA shares.
+Cowen reduced their price objective on shares of Endava from $155.00 to $125.00 in a research note on Friday, May 13th.
+Wedbush lowered their price target on Endava from $200.00 to $120.00 in a research report on Monday.
+Zacks Investment Research raised Endava from a strong sell rating to a hold rating in a report on Wednesday, March 9th.
+Cowen lowered their target price on shares of Endava from $155.00 to $125.00 in a report on Friday, May 13th.
+Finally, Susquehanna dropped their price target on shares of Endava from $200.00 to $150.00 in a research report on Friday, May 13th.
+One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $151.00.

-A number of large investors have recently made changes to their positions in the business.
-PEAK6 Investments LLC purchased a new stake in shares of Endava in the first quarter worth approximately $366,000.
-Federated Hermes Inc. raised its stake in shares of Endava by 0.3% in the first quarter.
-Federated Hermes Inc. now owns 446,832 shares of the company’s stock worth $59,442,000 after purchasing an additional 1,451 shares during the last quarter.
-Mackenzie Financial Corp raised its stake in shares of Endava by 10.6% in the first quarter.
-Mackenzie Financial Corp now owns 35,498 shares of the company’s stock worth $4,722,000 after purchasing an additional 3,389 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of DAVA.
+Capital World Investors boosted its stake in shares of Endava by 115.3% in the first quarter.
+Capital World Investors now owns 857,000 shares of the company’s stock valued at $114,007,000 after buying an additional 459,000 shares during the period.
+Invesco Ltd. acquired a new stake in shares of Endava during the 1st quarter worth $64,236,000.
+Federated Hermes Inc. increased its position in shares of Endava by 0.3% in the first quarter.
+Federated Hermes Inc. now owns 446,832 shares of the company’s stock worth $59,442,000 after purchasing an additional 1,451 shares during the period.
 Loomis Sayles & Co.
-L P raised its stake in shares of Endava by 3.3% in the first quarter.
+L P raised its stake in Endava by 3.3% in the first quarter.
 Loomis Sayles & Co.
-L P now owns 230,193 shares of the company’s stock worth $30,623,000 after purchasing an additional 7,305 shares during the last quarter.
-Finally, Synovus Financial Corp raised its stake in shares of Endava by 32.4% in the first quarter.
-Synovus Financial Corp now owns 9,044 shares of the company’s stock worth $1,204,000 after purchasing an additional 2,211 shares during the last quarter.
-Institutional investors and hedge funds own 49.74% of the company’s stock.
+L P now owns 230,193 shares of the company’s stock valued at $30,623,000 after purchasing an additional 7,305 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. lifted its position in Endava by 198.9% during the first quarter.
+Goldman Sachs Group Inc. now owns 221,699 shares of the company’s stock worth $29,492,000 after purchasing an additional 147,525 shares during the period.
+Hedge funds and other institutional investors own 49.74% of the company’s stock.

 About Endava (Get Rating)